VivekGupta-prog/100-Days-of-Code/README.md

 Using libraries like numpy, pandas, matplotlib and scikit-learn to calculate the accuracies and the best value of theta for MP Neuron in Aritificial Neural Network.
 # Day 2:-
 Implementation of Perceptron using Logic AND Gate for two inputs and three inputs.
+# Day 3:-
+Implementation of Perceptron using Logic OR Gate for two and three inputs.